gustavjorlov/blog/viewport/browser_viewports_2.md

 ![Layout viewport](layout.png)

 The third and last viewport, the `ideal viewport`, is an abstract notion of the best layout viewport for a particular device.
-The ideal viewport might as well be `physical pixels / devicePixelRatio = ?`, but in many cases it differs slightly from that.
-Luckily the developer has an easy way of using this, the meta viewport tag:
+The ideal viewport might as well be `physical pixels / devicePixelRatio`, but in many cases it differs slightly from that (see this list for details: TODO).
+Luckily the developer has an easy way of using the ideal viewport:

     <meta name="viewport" content="width=device-width,initial-scale=1">

-This declaration goes inside the `<head>` section of the HTML.
+This declaration is the meta viewport tag and it goes inside of the `<head>` section of the HTML.
 The `width=device-width` command tells the rendering engine to use the ideal viewport as layout viewport when it renders the web page.
-There are more options to this meta tag, summarized nicely here: [http://www.quirksmode.org/mobile/metaviewport/]
+There are more options to this meta tag, summarized by [Apple](https://developer.apple.com/library/iad/documentation/AppleApplications/Reference/SafariHTMLRef/Articles/MetaTags.html)

 ![Layout viewport](ideal.png)